GuildedThorn/GuildedThorn/README.md

 # Welcome!
 My name is Optical and I am an 18 year old Freelance Developer who is eager to push the boundries of what is possible in software development.
 I have been programming since early 2015 and have learned so much in my time.
 I also work on robotics (Arduino and rasberry PI) which I have been doing since 2013.
-I am not nearly as active as I used to since I left Legend Network but I look forward to still working on future projects.
+I am not nearly as active as I used to since I took a break from Legend Network but I look forward to still working on future projects.

 ## Contact Me!
 - [Twitter](https://twitter.com/opticalpvpx)